-Trim tabs control the longitudinal and lateral trim of your boat at cruising speeds and are adjusted using the trim tab rocker switches located at each helm station.
+Trim tabs control the longitudinal and lateral trim of your boat at cruising speeds and are controlled by two rocker switches.
+Rocker switches that control trim tab operation are located at each helm station.

 Before using the trim tab rocker switches, we strongly urge you to read and understand the trim tab operation manual included in your yacht's owner's packet.
 Always observe the following: